Pengrey/RE/RE/RE/Project_1/Report.md

 This is called only by the method `buildRequestForSession`, defined in `com.facebook.appevents.AppEventQueue` , which builds a Post request, later sent to the server in `sendEventsToServer` (in the same package).

-This seems to be log/analytics for Facebook, and 'installReferrer' is one of the parameters sent to the server as part of the post request.
+This seems to be log/analytics for Facebook, and `installReferrer` is one of the parameters sent to the server as part of the post request.

 Despite this value being seemingly easy to alter, by broadcasting an intent and following the restrictions mentioned above, the only effect this has is changing a bit of the logging information sent to the servers, and nothing else.